siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_2_retrieve_data/M4_2_3_api_helpers/M4_2_3_2_helper_entry_page.md

 * Finally, retrieve everything in the `energies` section (`"energies": "*"`).

-After clicking on "Execute", the response is back via code 200 and can be downloaded as a JSON file.
+After clicking on **Execute**, the response is back via code 200 and can be downloaded as a JSON file.

 Well done!
 You could retrieve data from data containers (sections) deep in NOMAD data architecture.

-??? note "formatting JSON"
+??? info "Formatting JSON"
     When writing in JSON format (the `required`), indentation is not essential.
 One could write the same `required` as following:
     ```json
     {"required": {"run[0]": {"calculation[0]": {"dos_electronic[0]": {"energies": "*"}}}}}
     ```
     Indentation just helps to easily identify the structure and hierarchy of the JSON data.
 A common practice is to use two or four spaces for each level of indentation you can write it.
-You could write everything in 1 line, or alternatively get your JSON formatted using one of several available online tools, e.g., [this one](https://jsonformatter.org/).
+You could write everything in 1 line, or alternatively get your JSON formatted using one of several available online tools, e.g., [this one](https://jsonformatter.org/){:target="_blank"}.
 These tools often allow checking the correctness of JSON format, e.g., missing curled brackets etc.

 ![Example to use the API Dashboard](../../images/TiO_dos_complete.gif)